 - 1. Slide to be used by those of appropriate age and swim ability. - 2.
 Look before sliding to ensure that the area is clear in water below. - 3.
+One rider at a time. - 4.
+Users shall slide in a feet forward position only. - 5.
+No running, standing, kneeling, rotating, tumbling, or stopping in the flumes. - 6.
+No diving from a flume.

-Users shall slide in a feet forward position only. - 4.
-No horseplay, shoving, or pushing on/from slide area on deck and no swimming in pool area below slide. - 5.
-Exit slide area immediately after use.
+- No horseplay, shoving, or pushing on/from slide area on deck and no swimming in pool area below slide. - 8.
+Follow the instructions of the attendance and/or lifeguard. - 9.
+Exit plunge pool area promptly after entering.

-SIX "P-L-E-As" FOR HEALTHY SWIMMING Protection Against Recreational Water Illnesses (RWIs)
+SIX "P-L-E-As" FOR HEALTHY SWIMMING

+Protection Against Recreational Water Illnesses (RWIs)